 Public Outreach and Engagement: The School also has a long history of outreach and engagement with Irish society.
 Research conducted by School staff on Irish politics, the economy and society plays an important role in public policy development.
 The distinguishing feature of the research undertaken in the School of Social Sciences and Philosophy is the combination of important real world questions, state of the art conceptual models and cutting-edge methods and analytical tools.

 Our website will provide you with an overview of our distinctive approach to education and research.
 And we are happy to provide you with additional information you may require and/or answer any questions that you may still have.

 We are always delighted to hear from potential students and from our graduates so please do get in touch.

-Social Sciences and Philosophy
+Head of School of Social Sciences and Philosophy